wassim-k/hotchocolate/website/src/blog/2020-03-20-subscriptions.md

 ![Hot Chocolate](../images/blog/hotchocolate-banner.png)

-In this post we will take a look at what subscriptions are and how we can use them with _Hot Chocolate_.
+In this post we will take a look at what subscriptions are and learn how we can use them with _Hot Chocolate_ to provide data in real-time.

 GraphQL has three kinds of root types. _Query_, _Mutation_ and _Subscription_.
 Each of these root types represents a way to interact with data and brings with it different execution algorithms for the execution engine.